HR Leadership

 Best for: Businesses investing in continuous performance and goal alignment

-Lattice has a modular OKR, performance review, engagement survey, and career development suite.
-The product is renowned for its elegant UX and powerful manager tools — like agendas for one-on-one meetings, feedback prompts, and development plans.
-Its reporting can link performance to sentiment trends, giving HR teams an improved sense of culture and retention risk.
+Lattice offers a modular suite covering OKRs, performance reviews, engagement surveys, and career development.
+It’s known for its clean UX and manager-facing tools – including one-on-one meeting agendas, feedback prompts, and development plans.
+Its reporting can connect performance data to engagement trends, giving HR teams a clearer picture of culture and retention risk.

 Culture Amp